top of page

 Greyhounds can get separation anxiety.
 Its best to not be away more than 4 hours a day.
 The can be family dogs and connect to everyone in the family.
 They are not big barkers, maybe when their owner arrives home or they will howl if you own a few howlers, most of the time they whine or cry for what they want.
 Greyhounds love to snuggle and they would love to sleep with you in your bed but also at time like to be left alone to sleep.

 Greyhounds are intelligent yet a stubborn dog.
 They are not easily trained commands.
-They very very very rarely can be off leash dogs unless in an enclosed area such as a dog park, I do not suggest it unless you can dedicate time and you are familiar with the breed and the temperament /behavior that a good off leash dog requires.
-Even with all that for them to be successfully of leash beyond all the training in the world comes down to personality of the dog.
-They are friendly dogs with adults and children.
+They very, very, very, rarely can be off leash dogs unless in an enclosed area such as a dog park, I do not suggest it unless you can dedicate time and you are familiar with the breed and the temperament /behavior that a good off leash dog requires.
+Even with extensive training, for them to be successfully of leash, comes down to personality of the dog.
+Greyhounds are gentle, friendly dogs with adults and children.
 They can be a pack dog or a single pet, I would say they do prefer a friend dog of any breed.
-They can often be with cats or even seen some with chickens.
+They can often be with cats or even chickens.
 Keep in mind what they have been trained to do for many years (chase prey).

 To read even more about the breed please see these links :